30 Things Every New Software Tester Should Learn

 What to do next:

 - Read the articles from Katrina and find a pairing buddy.
-If you're not in a software house ask someone from the meetups you attended or off Twitter or Slack, you could even try remote pairing.
+If you’re not in a software house ask someone from the meetups you attended or on Twitter or Slack, you could even try remote pairing as Elisabeth Hocke did on her Testing Tour.

 - Pair with this person and reflect on your experience.